JoshHarrington/stockcube_ruby/README.md

 		- Would ensure that entire database was using the same units so would be easier to do calculations if needed on multiple items.
 		- Esha databases contain many different unusual measures, convert on import?
 			- Could convert on import to ensure same units used everywhere then retain old measures in db to use in recipe if needed?
+	- ~~Abbreviations provided for all possible units~~
 - StockCube brand
 	- ~~Start moving styling closer to StockCube brand~~
 	- Logo needs recreating
 	- Colours need defining
 	- Create elements page to collect all elements together to be styled
 	- HTML Components to be imported on different pages and present different data with same style
+	- Animations for logo on hover?
+		- Little person inside cube could open front of cube and put 'busy' sign on the front then close door
+		- Little person could peek out if logo only hovered for a short time
+		- Little person could present food animation or suggest good recipe
 - Stockcub.es
 	- Get something up on domain
 		- sign up form?
 - User accounts
 	- ~~Start working on user accounts~~
 	- Complete [rails tutorial](https://www.railstutorial.org/book/updating_and_deleting_users#sec-updating_what_we_learned_in_this_chapter)
+	- Users should be able to set which units they want to use
+		- Settings tables that belongs_to user
 - Importing XML into db
 	- ~~Import Veggie recipes from `.exl` file into database~~
 		- ~~Import portions of ingredients~~